 Summer is a time of particular interest for analyzing these parameters.
-When evaluating the concentration of dissolved oxygen, the time frame considered is June through September, the warmest months of the year.
+When evaluating the concentration of dissolved oxygen, the time frame considered is June through September.
 Deficient oxygen levels are most prevalent during these warm summer months because warmer water holds less dissolved oxygen.
-When evaluating chlorophyll and turbidity, April through September is the time frame of most concern because this period is the growing season of aquatic vegetation.
-Thus, high levels of chlorophyll and turbidity can have the most detrimental effect on the ecosystem during these months.
+Chlorophyll and turbidity are evaluated from April through September, the growing season for aquatic vegetation.
+High levels of chlorophyll and turbidity can have the most detrimental effect on the ecosystem during these months.
+Lastly, pH, a measure of the acidity of water, is also monitored during these months.
+This is due to the fact that extreme pH levels are detrimental to aquatic wildlife.

-Our project focused on four parameters including those listed above and pH.
-We included pH, a measure of the acidity of water, because extreme pH levels are detrimental to aquatic wildlife.
+Our project focused on the four parameters listed above.
 The failure threshold(s) of each parameter and its time frame of greatest interest are summarized in Table 1.1.